No. 19 Rutgers beats No. 13 Illinois to remain unbeaten

 Ayo Dosunmu led Illinois with 22 points, 11 rebounds, and six assists.
 Kofi Cockburn had 17 points and 12 rebounds for the Illini, while Trent Frazier added 19 points and five assists.

+Rutgers put the game away with a 12-1 run that technical foul on Da'monte Williams for an elbow while trying to box out after a free throw.

+“We just settled in. … We could score this year.
+We can defend.”
+Pikiell said.
+“It’s a couple of possessions, and I thought we were getting some good looks."

-Myles Johson added nine points and 13 rebounds.
+Myles Johson added nine points and 13 rebounds for Rutgers.
 Montez Mathis chipped in with 15 points.

+“Our goal as a team is to win as many games as possible,” Johnson said.
+“Get to March Madness, win the Big Ten.”

 BIG CLIFF HURT